jigx-com/jigx-docs-examples/docs/Data Providers/Salesforce/List records in objects.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FGcAzSsO51PuV3Di4atbl_stagedetail.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FGcAzSsO51PuV3Di4atbl_stagedetail.PNG" size="70" width="1240" height="2500" position="center" caption}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/FGcAzSsO51PuV3Di4atbl_stagedetail.PNG" size="70"  position="center"}
 :::

 :::VerticalSplitItem
-Below is an example of reading data from the *Account*, *Opportunity*, and *OpportunityStage *objects in Salesforce.
+Below is an example of reading data from the *Account*, *Opportunity*, and *OpportunityStage* objects in Salesforce.
 Combining the data, using a `jig.list` with `component.list-item` and `component.summary` to create the Stage Detail jig.
 :::
 ::::